Chandra Kumala School

 Chandra Kumala School (formerly Chandra Kusuma School) is known as SPK school (Satuan Pendidikan Kerjasama).
 The international curriculum provided at this school is from Cambridge International Examinations (reference number ID124).
 The school is located in Deli Serdang, a regency of North Sumatra.

-It is a registered International Examination Centre which also accepts private students for assessment.
+It is a registered Cambridge International Examination Centre and provides examinations for eligible private candidates.
 There is also a full and partial scholarship for both disadvantaged, and exceptional students.